 Twenty-four-year-old art history student Thea Bennett makes two discoveries while studying in Paris.
 The first is that her Master of Arts degree won’t land her that researcher job in a museum she was hoping for.
 The second: all of the European men she’s been dating are jerks.

-Then Thea meets a struggling young painter along the Seine—and everything changes.
+Then Thea meets a struggling young painter on the Seine, and everything changes.
 Thea sees her future, and Liam Drake finds his muse.
-It’s love, lust, and everything in between . . . until Thea discovers Liam in the arms of another woman.
+It’s love, lust, and everything in between—until Thea discovers Liam in the arms of another woman.
 She splits for home in Houston, but a few weeks later learns that she’s pregnant.
 Thea returns to Paris in search of Liam, but he’s left without a trace.

-And then Liam shows up—in the arms of Thea’s competition—and at the center of a conflict that threatens Thea, her job, and her family.
+And then Liam shows up—in the arms of Thea’s rival gallerist—and at the center of a conflict that threatens Thea, her job, and her family.